 Theoretically, “registration” of firearms is optional in NJ.
 You certainly don’t need to register a rifle or shotgun.
 Since every handgun purchase and transfer of ownership requires a permit, the state already has a perfect record of who owns a handgun… that is the extent of the “registration” process.

 When it comes to the ability to carry a firearm in New Jersey, this requires a “carry permit”.
 New Jersey is technically a “may issue” state… which means the state may issue the ability for an individual to carry a firearm.
 An applicant has to demonstrate a life threatening need for firearms, which may include previous attacks on that individuals life, or the presence of imminent danger to the individual.
 Even in this case, New Jersey will almost never issue a firearm to a civilian.
 “Carry permits” are almost exclusively issued to active police officers, and sometimes are issued to retired law enforcement.

 When it comes to assault rifles in New Jersey, there is a strict prohibition.
-Gun magazines aren’t permitted to carry more than 15 rounds.
+Gun magazines aren’t permitted to carry more than 10 rounds, as of a law enacted recently to further limits magazine capacity.
 Any firearm purchased before May 1, 1990 is not subject to these rules and is “grandfathered” and exempt from regulations.